FAQs for the Sweet v. McMahon Settlement

 -

-If you previously consolidated your federal student loans into a Direct Consolidation Loan or a FFEL Consolidation Loan (which allow you to combine multiple federal loans into one), then you will still get the settlement relief to which you would otherwise be entitled if you hadn’t consolidated.
 You can see whether you have a Direct Consolidation Loan or FFEL Consolidation Loan by logging into your account with Federal Student Aid or your federal loan servicer.

 There are two types of FFEL(P) loans: some are held by the government, and some are held by private bank lenders.
 Loans held by private bank lenders are known as “commercially held FFELs.”

 If your FFEL or FFELP loans are commercially held and you made payments on those loans, then you will not be entitled to a refund of those payments.
 Although both are considered “federal loans” because they were authorized by federal law, payments that you made on commercially held FFEL or FFELP loans were made to bank lenders, not to the Department of Education.
 For that reason, such payments will not be included in any refund you receive under the Sweet settlement, because the Department of Education does not have the legal authority to refund payments made to commercial lenders.
-However, if you consolidated your FFEL or FFELP loans into Direct Loans, then any payments made on the Direct Loans, will be eligible for a refund.
+However, if you consolidated your FFEL or FFELP loans into Direct Loans, then any payments made on the Direct Loans will be eligible for a refund.

-If you previously consolidated your federal student loans into a private consolidation loan – for example, with a lender such as SoFi, Earnest, or CommonBond – then you will receive some settlement relief in certain circumstances.
-If you refinanced Direct Loan(s) or government-held FFEL loan(s) with a private refinancer AFTER you applied for borrower defense with respect to those loans, then you WILL get a refund of the amount paid to the government by the refinancer.
-However, you will still owe your private lender any outstanding balance that you have with that lender, and the refinanced loan will continue to appear on your credit report unless and until it is paid off.
+If you refinanced Direct Loan(s) or government-held FFEL loan(s) with a private refinancer AFTER you applied for Borrower Defense with respect to those loans, then you WILL get a refund of the amount paid to the government by the refinancer.
+However, you will still owe your private lender any outstanding balance that you have with that lender, and the refinanced loan will continue to appear on your credit report until it is paid off.
 (The Department of Education does not have the legal authority to discharge loans that are currently held by a private lender, even if those loans were originated as federal loans.)
-If you refinanced with a private lender BEFORE you applied for borrower defense, then you will not receive settlement relief.

 For a more detailed view of your federal student loans and grants, you can download your National Student Loan Data Systems profile which contains your federal loan and grant history, including information on federal loan type (i.e., Direct, Perkins, or FFEL).
 This profile does NOT include private loans.
 Please find instructions on how to download it here.